 Many people have been touched by breast cancer, but not everyone keeps up on the current scientific research being done on the disease.
 These studies discover powerful information about breast cancer, like how it works and new ways to treat it.
 It is important to understand breast cancer facts, including the risk factors and the ways for anyone to actively reduce their risk.
 The more you understand breast cancer, the better you can be a breast health advocate for the people in your life.

 Important Breast Cancer Facts

-- The American Cancer Society reported that there was an estimated 292,130 new cases of breast cancer among women, and about 2,350 new cases of breast cancer in men in 2015.
+- The American Cancer Society reported that there were an estimated 292,130 new cases of breast cancer among women and about 2,350 new cases of breast cancer in men in 2015.

 - According to the Cancer Research Institute, the survival rate of breast cancer has been steadily improving since 1989, with the average five-year survival rate being 89 percent.

 - The Cancer Research Institute outlines several risk factors for breast cancer including a family history of breast cancer, inherited genetic mutations, which makes individuals more susceptible to the disease, obesity, alcohol consumption, lack of exercise, and higher breast tissue density.

 Five Facts About Breast Cancer Risk Factors